-The Early Years Learning Framework (EYLF) (2009) highlights educators' relationships with children as central to supporting their learning.
-Principle 1 in the EYLF is about secure, respectful, and reciprocal relationships.
-Our philosophy guides our interactions and relationships with children.
-We aim to ensure all educators develop positive relationships with children based on respect and fostering children's selfesteem and development.
+The 8 Principles that underpin practice within the Early Years Learning Framework (EYLF) (V2.0). are focussed on assisting children to make progress in relation to Learning Outcomes.
+One key principle is Secure, respectful and reciprocal relationships.
+Our Service Philosophy guides our interactions and relationships with children.
+We aim to ensure all educators develop positive relationships with children based on respect and fostering children's self-esteem, self-reliance, self-expression and development.